jcadenas/simpsons-data-analysis/README.md

 The project found inspiration from a post by Todd W. Schneider ([Simpsons by the data][todd]) - Awesome stuff and it's been fun to expand upon the idea!

 Additionally, thanks to thomasdafoestudio.blogspot.com ([blog][dafoe]) for the assets.

+#### Disclaimer

+I don't know how to write disclaimers, but here it goes.
+Just a heads up, I do not own The Simpsons or these assets nor am I affiliated with 20th Century Fox in any capacity.
+This is just for fun :)  The ideas and stuff are my own.

+Did I disclaim?
+I hope that disclaimed.